DSA8030 Worked Based Project

 The placement agreement is to be signed between the organisation, student and project coordinator following project preparation where initial project outlines are refined and where input from all parties has been agreed.
 This should happen in the first meeting with the student and placement supervisors.

 The assessment consists of the written report worth 70% and three presentations the final one of these worth 30%.
 The presentations should take place in weeks 4, 8, and 12 of the project and be made to the academic and company supervisor.
 This provides the opportunity to supervisors to offer feedback on the work and to acknowledge the areas of work which are going well and to guide and support the student in areas where improvement may be made.
-The project report is due for submission at the end of the 12 week placement, on the 13th September 2019.
+The project report is due for submission at the end of the 12 week placement.
 Students should provide supervisors with a draft report on an agreed date so that the supervisor can again offer feedback on the work.

 The placement report should be summarizing the student’s work placement experience.
 Students are also expected to demonstrate insight in the analysis of the challenges faced, skills acquired and opportunities developed.
 The report is graded by the programme director and academic supervisor and is worth 70% of the overall mark.
 The report should be approximately 5000 words in length and should include the following four major sections: Introduction, Methods, Results, and Discussion.
 There are additional minor sections that precede or follow the major sections including the title, abstract, acknowledgements, references, and appendices.
 All sections are important, but at different stages to different readers.
 You have to convince the reader that what you have done is interesting and important by communicating appeal and content in all sections.
 It is also essential to include your own personal reflection of the experience.